XjSv/Cooked/readme.txt

 Be sure to check the [Cooked Documentation](http://docs.cooked.pro/collection/1-cooked) for guides and documentation.
 If you're still having issues, create a new support topic and let me know what's going on.
 I'm happy to help!
 Please don't post a bad review without discussing here first, I really appreciate it!

-= I purchased Cooked on CodeCanyon.net, is this the same thing? =

-This version is **not** the same plugin.
-It has been completely rebuilt from the ground up and has now completely replaced the original plugin.
-For more information on Cooked and Cooked Pro, check out [https://cooked.pro](https://cooked.pro).
-There is a migration assistant as well for those using the original plugin.
-See the documentation here: [http://docs.cooked.pro/migration/](http://docs.cooked.pro/migration/)

 == Screenshots ==

 1. Recipe Display